nassosanagn/nassosanagn/README.md

 - 🥅 2022 Goal: Contribute more to Open Source projects.
 - ✈️ I really enjoy traveling, camping and exploring places on my spare time.
 - 🏀 I play basketball almost daily since I was a kid and I love watching the NBA.
-- 🎾 Tennis lover.
-Used to play a lot, now I play a couple times a week.
 <!-- - ⚡ Fun fact: I love to draw and play guitar / drums -->

 <!-- <p><img align="right" src="blah.gif" width="250" height="250" /></p> -->